 A can of Guru can contain a number of herbs known to improve levels of energy, focus, and cognition, as well as other potential health benefits:

 Many teas can be excellent alternatives to regular coffee.
 They often contain enough caffeine to boost one’s energy level without the crash.
 One of these is green tea.
 Among the various teas with traces of caffeine, green tea can contain about 35 mg of caffeine per cup.
 Regular coffee has at least 100 mg of caffeine.
 This makes green tea “gentler” than black tea, which provides up to 80 mg of caffeine per serving.

 Green tea also has antioxidants, which can help ward off chronic diseases.
 In 2021, a study revealed that this substance could increase p53 levels.
 P53 is a naturally occurring anti-cancer protein, which can get rid of cancerous cells and restore or repair damaged ones.

 A popular rival of green tea is matcha, a type of tea that originated in Japan.
 Matcha, which is often sold as a powder, contains more caffeine than green tea.
-A serving may include 80 mg of caffeine.
 This makes it the next best option for those who want to kick their coffee addiction gradually.

 Matcha also packs more calories than green tea.
 But the differences are small, and compared to sodas, both teas definitely have way lower calories.